UPPMAX/NAISS_Slurm/docs/jobscripts.md

 ```

 - ``-c`` is used to set cores per task and should be the same as ``OMP_NUM_THREADS``

+=== "Teralith"

+    *Still to come*

+=== "Dardel"

+    On the shared partition of Dardel Hyperthreading is engaged.
+The shared partions is typically recommended to run application spawning threads, such as those parallelised using OpenMP.
+Different compilers react differently to hyperthreading, in particular in combination with thread binding.

+    Using the `-c` option of `sbatch` you request a number of logical cores for your run.
+There are two logical cores per physical core, which is called hyperthreading.
+With this line commented, the script will place two threads on each physical core.
+One thread for each logical core.

+    We start with a submission script for the **CRAY clang compiler**.
+It is advisable to epxeriment with **close** and **spread** binding, as well as binding to **cores** or **threads**.
+Binding to cores will not utilise hyperthreading, while binding to threads does.
+For each of the two options we have provided the relevant lines in the script.
+Comment of uncomment to explore what give best performance for your application.

+    ```bash
+    #!/bin/bash

+    # Project id - change to your own!
+    #SBATCH -A <proj-id>

+    # Number of cores per tasks
+    # The number of physical cores is half that number
+    #SBATCH -c 8

+    # Asking for a walltime of 5 min on the shared partition
+    #SBATCH --time=00:05:00
+    #SBATCH -p shared

+    #SBATCH -o process_omp_%j.out
+    #SBATCH -e process_omp_%j.err

+    cat $0

+    # Load a compiler toolchain so we can run an OpenMP program
+    module load cpe/24.11

+    # process binding is typically recommended.
+Try what works best spread or close
+    # export OMP_PROC_BIND=spread
+    export OMP_PROC_BIND=close

+    # we bind to cores - this disengages hyper-threading
+    export OMP_PLACES=cores
+    # we bind to threads - this engages hyper-threading
+    # export OMP_PLACES=threads

+    ./openmp_application
+    ```

+    If your applicaiton has been compiled using GCC 13.2, the following script should work.
+Again one should explore the effect of close or spread binding.
+If you want to disengage Hyperthreading, uncomment the line setting the **OMP_NUM_THREADS** environment variable.

+    ```bash
+    #!/bin/bash

+    # Project id - change to your own!
+    #SBATCH -A <proj-id>

+    # Number of cores per tasks
+    #SBATCH -c 8

+    # Asking for a walltime of 5 min
+    #SBATCH --time=00:05:00
+    #SBATCH -p shared

+    #SBATCH -o process_omp_%j.out
+    #SBATCH -e process_omp_%j.err

+    cat $0

+    # Load a compiler toolchain so we can run an OpenMP program
+    module load gcc-native/13.2

+    # process binding is typically recommended.
+Try what works best spread or close
+    #export OMP_PROC_BIND=spread
+    export OMP_PROC_BIND=close

+    # we bind to cores
+    export OMP_PLACES=cores

+    # if we want to have a single thread per core and ignor hyperthreading, un-comment the below
+    # export OMP_NUM_THREADS=$(($SLURM_CPUS_PER_TASK/2))

+    ./openmp_application

 - Remember, Alvis is only for GPU jobs

 ## Applications using MPI